RiXT3/MSA-Voice-Amplifier/README.md

-# This project is no longer continued
+## This project is no longer being continued

 <img width="4592" height="2682" alt="P1100500" src="https://github.com/user-attachments/assets/464a3cdf-108c-4952-be81-458678d4fc9a" />